-Regarding particulate ventilation: the products used in finishing, as well as the process of finishing itself, produces very fine particles of dust.
+Regarding particulate ventilation: the products used in finishing, as well as the process of finishing itself, produce very fine particles of dust.
 These particles are the most dangerous and can damage your health permanently.
-I like to say: the smaller the particle, the deeper it goes.
-The effects from inhaling these particulates are often not seen for years.
-Some byproducts of finishing can be a threat to not only you but, to the environment, to your family and to your pets.
+I like to say that the smaller the particle, the deeper it goes.
+The effects of inhaling these particulates are often not seen for years.
+Some byproducts of finishing can be a threat to not only you but, to the environment, to your family, and to your pets.
 So, please, take care of yourself and create wisely and safely.
 Please!

 ***The following companies and their products are not being singled out as dangerous.
 They were randomly chosen to represent a sampling of the different fluxes and solders that are available.
 Please find and read the MSDS for the flux and/or solder that you use.
 (Wow, what a nag – Nancy has already harped on this TWICE already!)
 Learn what chemicals are present in your materials and the associated health risks of these chemicals.
 Keep those lungs pink and perky!

 - MSDS Link – Jewelry Brazing Flux made by Superior Flux

 - MSDS Link – Nokorode Regular Paste Flux made by RectorSeal

 - MSDS Link – SSWS100 – 96/4 Solder Wire & Flux Kit – made by Bernzomatic a Worthington Industries Company at Tool Depot.